M-Files/Developer-Portal/Samples-And-Libraries/Samples/User-Interface-Extensibility-Framework/Commands/index.md

 1. Creating a new `ICommand` using [CreateCustomCommand](https://www.m-files.com/UI_Extensibility_Framework/index.html#MFClientScript~ICommands~CreateCustomCommand.html) (line 47).
 2. Adding the command into the task area using [AddCustomCommandToGroup](https://www.m-files.com/UI_Extensibility_Framework/index.html#MFClientScript~ITaskPane~AddCustomCommandToGroup.html) (line 52).

-<p class="note">The group that the button will be added to is either one of the built-in <a href="https://www.m-files.com/UI_Extensibility_Framework/index.html#MFClientScript~TaskPaneGroup.html">task pane groups</a> or the ID of a group that has previously been created with <a href="https://www.m-files.com/UI_Extensibility_Framework/index.html#MFClientScript~ITaskPane~CreateGroup.html">CreateGroup</a>.</p>
+The group that the button will be added to is either one of the built-in <a href="https://www.m-files.com/UI_Extensibility_Framework/index.html#MFClientScript~TaskPaneGroup.html">task pane groups</a> or the ID of a group that has previously been created with <a href="https://www.m-files.com/UI_Extensibility_Framework/index.html#MFClientScript~ITaskPane~CreateGroup.html">CreateGroup</a>.
+{:.note}

 ```javascript
 // NOTE!
 This code is for demonstration purposes only and does not contain any kind of